What Does Facebook Messenger Mean For The Future Of Political Propaganda?

 Sound far-fetched?
 These disturbing scenarios have already played out in real life, catalyzed by the other messaging service Facebook owns: WhatsApp.

-“It’s one thing to be selling a product at the exact right time,” says Robyn Caplan, a researcher at the Data & Society think tank, of Facebook’s ad targeting.
-“It’s another thing to start selling ideas at the exact right time.
-What are the circumstances in which [targeting] should be allowed?
-We’ve created specific guidelines around ads in past media regimes.”

-Of course, there has never been a regime quite like Facebook, which asks us to hand over personal data in return for social utility.
-With Messenger, Facebook is offering users commercial utility as well.
+For years, Facebook has asked users to hand over personal data in return for social utility.
+With Messenger, Facebook is offering them commercial utility as well.
 But for people who are already wondering if News Feed has become too influential, the price to pay may be simply too high.